prime31/CameraKit2D/README.md

 Creating your own effectors only requires implementing the *ICameraEffector* interface.
 You can then add and remove your effectors at runtime as needed via the *addCameraEffector* and *removeCameraEffector* methods.

+### Finalizers (ICameraFinalizer)

+Finalizers provide a last ditch chance to fully modify the camera position.
+Unlink base behaviors and effectors finalizers are not weighted.
+The finalizers are passed the desired position that the base behaviors and effectors calculated.
+The main use cases for finalizers are hard lines like map bounds (see MapExtentsFinalizer for that one) or constraining movement to a region.

 ### CameraKit2D Flow

 ![Flow chart](http://cl.ly/beFK/CameraKit2DFlow.png)

+The final result of the base behaviors and the effectors is then passed on to the finalizers.

 License